 Every Tattooist wants to be able to prove their worth – and legitimacy – whether that be through excellent ratings online, or positive word of mouth advertisement.
 When potential customers are seeking out a place to get their next ink, it isn’t just quality of artist that they look for.
 Safety and hygiene are both paramount in the tattoo process too.
 In the same way you would avoid a restaurant rated 1 for hygiene, the same applies to a tattoo parlour.
 This is where the Tattoo Hygiene Rating Scheme comes in handy.
 And this rating can make or break the business.

 What is the Tattoo Hygiene Rating Scheme?

-According to research by the Chartered Institute of Environmental Health Officers, as many as 93% of people claim they would be influenced by the rating scheme before having a tattoo – that’s a lot of potential custom to win, or lose out on, depending on your rating!
+According to research by the Chartered Institute of Environmental Health Officers, as many as 93% of people claim they would be influenced by the rating scheme before having a tattoo – that’s a lot of potential custom judging just how hygienic your premises are.

 As a Tattooist, what do you need to know?

 Applying for the scheme

 Since the scheme launched it has been a voluntary process.
 You can opt in to the scheme so long as your local authority is taking part.
 A growing number of councils are seeing this as a way of improving an industry that has seen huge increase in demand over a short period of time.